httpwg/http-extensions/draft-thomson-http-encryption.md

 Mark Nottingham was an original author of this document.

-The following people provided valuable feedback and suggestions: Richard Barnes, Mike Jones, Stephen Farrell, Eric Rescorla, and Jim Schaad.
+The following people provided valuable feedback and suggestions: Richard Barnes, Mike Jones, Stephen Farrell, John Mattsson, Eric Rescorla, and Jim Schaad.